Ahn Gwi-ryeong: Career

 During the declaration of martial law in 2024, Ahn Gwi-ryeong arrived at the National Assembly building around 23:00.
 She was later seen trying to seize an assault rifle from a soldier before the latter pointed it at her briefly, prompting her to berate the soldier, saying "Aren't you ashamed?" as he walked away.
+However, individual soldiers were not issued live ammunition, with many of the soldiers utilizing non-lethal simulation training rounds.
 She later told BBC Korean Service that "I didn't think… I just knew we had to stop this."
 The video was captured by a live stream by online newscaster OhmyNews.
 Shortly afterward, the clip received 1.2 million views on YouTube.
 The video then went viral online.
 She told Reuters: "I think that the people have already psychologically impeached President Yoon Suk Yeol," Ahn said.
 "Who could trust a president declaring martial law almost like a child playing games or entrust the nation to such leadership?"
 A still from the video the incident was selected by the BBC as one of the most striking images of 2024.
 The BBC compared one still of the video to a painting of Joan of Arc by artist John Gilbert.
+In early 2025, videos surfaced showing additional scenes of the struggle.
+In one particular scene, she is seen struggling with a soldier, attempting to seize control of his rifle.
+Another soldier is seen to then attempt to defuse the situation, by removing her hands grabbing the sling of the rifle.
+Despite this, she immediately grabbed the sling again, a move that garnered criticism for unnecessarily escalating the situation.
+Later in 2025, Ahn filed a police defamation complaint against Commander Kim Hyun-tae of the 707th Special Missions Group, Republic of Korea Special Forces, as he testified that the situation in which she had struggled with the soldier's rifle in the famous image had been artificial.
+Commander Kim was responsible for leading the 707th into the National Assembly during the martial law crisis, and testified under oath as a witness in the trial of former Defense Minister Kim Yong-hyun, stating, “The soldiers said that Ahn brought along large bodyguards and even prepared makeup right before filming.
+The soldiers felt very wronged about that.”
+Ahn's legal representative responded that, “Due to former Commander Kim’s remarks, Ahn has been portrayed as a politician who ‘politically exploited the insurrection situation’ or a person who ‘deceived the public,’” adding, “Her social reputation and honor, built as a journalist and spokesperson, have been severely damaged.”